linkit-kaggle/kaggle/README.md

 - Naming convention for creating branches and commit messages:
     1. all lower caps letters
     2. start with you initials
-    3. separate words with a dash (-)
+    3. only for branch-names: separate words with a dash (-)
-    4. follow with the use for that branch
+    4. follow up with the use of that branch / commit
     5. write commit messages in present
     5. Example: `git checkout -b jb-show-how-branches-are-made`
-    6. Example II: `git commit -m "jb-set-up-readme-file"`
+    6. Example II: `git commit -m "jb - set up readme file"`